Alisha Vincent

 Kelly is a farmer, an inventor, a business owner, a former Dakota Rising Fellow and is involved in economic development for Faulk County, where he was born and raised.
 His love of rural brought him back to his family’s farm after moving to Minneapolis to pursue a career as an electrician.
 After moving back home, he began designing and patenting farm equipment to help make feeding cattle easier.
 His products eventually grew into Common Sense Manufacturing, one of the largest employers in the county.
 His experiences as a “rural risk taker” make him a valuable asset to the Dakota Resources board, where he offers his insights as farmer and rancher, a Dakota Rising alumni and a mentor for other business owners.
 He believes in giving back to his community and knows that it takes a village to help rural communities thrive—something he has been able to witness first-hand through the significant economic and community growth in Faulk County–considered a “poster child” of success for Dakota Resources.

-By |2023-03-31T15:34:47+00:00January 1, 2023|Advisory Council|0 Comments
+By |2025-01-02T17:11:59+00:00January 1, 2025|Advisory Council|0 Comments

 Glen Marshall

-By |2023-03-31T15:35:23+00:00January 1, 2023|Advisory Council|0 Comments
+By |2026-01-20T19:54:30+00:00January 1, 2025|Advisory Council|0 Comments

-By |2023-03-31T15:40:26+00:00January 1, 2023|Board|0 Comments
+By |2025-01-02T17:03:16+00:00January 1, 2025|Board|0 Comments

 Kelsea Kenzy Sutton

 Kelsea Kenzy Sutton works as an attorney for First Fidelity Bank in her hometown of Burke, South Dakota.
-She is a passionate "homecomer," and when she isn't lawyering she likes to spend her free time working on community development and rural advocacy.
+She is a passionate “homecomer,” and when she isn’t lawyering she likes to spend her free time working on community development and rural advocacy.
 She helps run several local nonprofits, and together with her husband launched a statewide leadership initiative to help empower more community-minded, courageous, servant leaders.
-She loves historical fiction, hot yoga, and spending summers on the Missouri river with her family.
+She loves historical fiction, weight lifting, and spending summers on the Missouri river with her family.

-By |2023-03-31T15:35:41+00:00January 1, 2023|Advisory Council|0 Comments
+By |2026-01-20T20:05:15+00:00January 1, 2025|Advisory Council|0 Comments

 Clay Hoffman